kierankyllo/parseWEEDS/README.md

 # parseWEEDS
 CWEEDS Environmental Engineering Dataset Parsing Utility

-This utility will parse the contents of the Canadian Weather Energy and Engineering Dataset .WY3 files into two mariadb tables.
+This utility will parse the contents of the Canadian Weather Energy and Engineering Dataset .WY3 files into two mariadb tables, 'station' and 'reading'.

 WY3 files are available here from the government of Canada https://drive.google.com/drive/folders/1sJmww8PBoFmnrUQUJXb1Vc5vv3kxG-ac